matthiasmakes/Keyboard-Heatmap/README.md

 **Contributions are very welcome!**

 ## How to add your own layout
-I wrote an article about [how to add your own keyboard layout to the keyboard heatmap](http://www.patrick-wied.at/blog/new-layouts-for-the-keyboard-heatmap "check it out").
+Pa7 wrote an article about [how to add your own keyboard layout to the keyboard heatmap](http://www.patrick-wied.at/blog/new-layouts-for-the-keyboard-heatmap "check it out").
 It's really easy and fun ;)

 ## Features planned
 - More Keyboard Layouts